AdobeDocs/commerce-php/src/pages/developer/security/xss-protection.md

 menu_order: 1100
 ---

 [Cross-site scripting][], or XSS, is a security vulnerability that can be found in web applications.
 This vulnerability allows attackers to inject malicious code/styles into a web page viewed by users.
-Magento [extension](https://glossary.magento.com/extension) developers should be aware of these vulnerabilities to avoid introducing them in their code.
+[Extension](https://glossary.magento.com/extension) developers should be aware of these vulnerabilities to avoid introducing them in their code.

 There are three main types of XSS vulnerabilities: